YouCantElectaFriend1

 One side ties your hands and demonizes your profession, and the other sees you only as a tool, an investment, measurable in credit and debit columns, and prone to discard the tool when it costs too much.

-Or when it’s broken.
-Or old.
+Or when it’s broken, or old.

 *photo from Wisconsin State Patrol FB*

-That’s not going to be a morale booster, or recruiting asset, and believe me, where the federal model goes in cost-cutting, Republican statehouses will follow suit.
+I’m reading things about proposals for changes to benefits and retirements at federal levels that aren’t going to be morale boosters or recruiting assets, and where the federal model goes in cost-cutting, Republican statehouses will follow.

-The civil service system isn’t perfect but it was established to fight the corruption and nepotism of the political spoils system and it is imperative that a revolving door of patronage is never again permitted, at the federal or state levels.
+The civil service system isn’t perfect but it was established to fight the corruption and nepotism of the political spoils system and it is imperative that a revolving door of patronage is never again permitted, at federal or state levels.

 If you don’t think it matters, that’s likely because so far, it hasn’t mattered to you.

-from failing to provide safety equipment, and basic vehicle maintenance, to officers being explicitly instructed not to record overtime, to some who have worked 30 days and more without a day off, or been threatened or fired for voting the wrong way.
+Ask any officer from a small department who works at will just how much it matters.
+They spend every working hour one bad boss, one “wrong” arrest, from the unemployment line or the courtroom.Officers from ‘conservative’ states, especially those with no workplace protections like POBR and that adhere only to federal OSHA standards (read: exempting government agencies from OSHA’s own regulations) tell me frequently of dire management abuses: from failing to provide safety equipment and basic vehicle maintenance, to officers being explicitly instructed not to record overtime, to some who have worked 30 days and more without a day off or been threatened (or fired) for voting the wrong way.

 Pay attention to politics.
 Don’t make decisions on what candidates say, but on what they do- even more so once they’re in office.

-How are your representatives voting on topics that matter to you?
 When they have the opportunity to make your job safer, more rewarding, your retirement more dignified, your enforcement of law more objective, do they follow through?

-“Backing the blue” is just lip service if they blink when it costs.
-Waving a blue line flag is worse than empty symbolism if they won’t follow it up with the legislation that lets you do your job, survive and thrive, and find the resources you need, when you need them.
+Waving a blue line flag is worse than empty symbolism if they won’t follow it up with the legislation that lets you do your job, survive, thrive, and find the resources you need, when you need them- when you need to pay bills, buy a house, get therapy for LOD wounds physical or mental, replace a radio or vest that’s past its use-by date.

 It’s hypocrisy.

-That thin blue line is your family crest.
 Don’t allow it to be co-opted by someone who wants your vote, but doesn’t have your interests in mind on the voting floor.